ICRAR/daliuge/docs/graphs.rst

 A processing pipeline in |daliuge| is described by a Directed Graph where the nodes denote both task (application DROPs) and data (data DROPs).
 The edges denote execution dependencies between DROPs.
-Section :ref:`dfms_functions` has briefly introduced graph-based functions in |daliuge|.
+Section :ref:`dlg_functions` has briefly introduced graph-based functions in |daliuge|.
 This section provides implementation details in the |daliuge| prototype.